teamhanko/hanko/frontend-sdk/README.md

 const hanko = new Hanko("http://localhost:3000")

 // By passing the user object (see example above) to `hanko.webauthn.shouldRegister(user)` you get an indication of
-// whether a WebAuthN credential registration should be performed on the current browser.
+// whether a WebAuthn credential registration should be performed on the current browser.
 This is useful if the user has
-// logged in using a method other than WebAuthN, and you then want to display a UI that allows the user to register a
+// logged in using a method other than WebAuthn, and you then want to display a UI that allows the user to register a
 // credential when possibly none exists.

 try {
-    // Will cause the browser to present a dialog with various options depending on the WebAuthN implemention. await hanko.webauthn.register()
+    // Will cause the browser to present a dialog with various options depending on the WebAuthn implemention. await hanko.webauthn.register()

     // Credential has been registered.
 } catch(e) {
     if (e instanceof WebauthnRequestCancelledError) {
-        // The WebAuthN API failed.
-Usually in this case the user cancelled the WebAuthN dialog or there were no
+        // The WebAuthn API failed.
+Usually in this case the user cancelled the WebAuthn dialog or there were no
         // suitable credentials.
     } else if (e instanceof UnauthorizedError) {
         // The user needs to login to perform this action.